Safety Fact Sheet

 Purpose of Safety Plans

-Sleep policies and procedures are necessary to ensure the safety of patients and staff.
-Policies and procedures provide guidelines for establishing and implementing procedures that will reduce work place hazards, protect lives and promote health.
+Sleep policies and procedures are essential to ensure the safety of patients and staff.
+They provide guidelines for establishing and implementing practices that reduce workplace hazards, protect lives, and promote health.

 Safety Compliance Requirements